 The name with which Magnotta gained notoriety is not actually the one he was born with – originally he went by Eric Kirk Newman.
-His parents were still teenagers when he was born in 1982, and later separated, providing two very different stories as to Magnotta’s childhood: while his mother claims that his father was abusive – and even a “proud Nazi” – the father himself, who said he was suffering from schizophrenia, claimed that any abuse came at the hands of Luka’s mother’s family.
+His parents were still teenagers when he was born in 1982, and later separated, providing two very different stories as to Magnotta’s childhood: while his mother claims that his father was abusive – and even a “proud Nazi” – the father himself, who says he was suffering from schizophrenia, claims that any abuse came at the hands of Luka’s mother’s family.

-He was homeschooled for much of his childhood, and was then bullied upon attending school for the first time – eventually leading to him dropping out before gaining a qualification.
+Luke was homeschooled for much of his childhood, and was then bullied upon attending school for the first time – eventually leading to him dropping out before gaining a qualification.
 He later spent time in mental hospitals, and was diagnosed with paranoid schizophrenia.

-Around the time that he changed his name – apparently to reinvent himself – he had been working as a stripper and actor in addition to appearing in porn films, whilst he unsuccessfully chased acting and modelling work.
+Around the time that he changed his name – apparently to reinvent himself – he had been working as a stripper and actor in addition to appearing in porn films, while he unsuccessfully chased acting and modelling work.